-Make sure that the wrap-around flanged edge on the rear of the cover is correctly aligned with the chassis features so that there is clearance when sliding the cover forward.
+The rear of the cover has a wrap-around flanged edge that must be correctly aligned with the chassis rear edge when sliding the cover forward.

 - b.
 Slide the top cover toward the front cover panel until it stops and the release button locks. - c.
 Tighten the captive thumbscrew that secures the rear edge of the cover to the chassis.